parinyad123/ml-recommender-system-fastapi/README.md

 # Recommender System
 Recommendation systems are algorithms and techniques used in information filtering and decision making to suggest items or actions to users.
 They are widely employed in various domains, including e-commerce, streaming services, social media platforms, and more.
 The primary goal of recommendation systems is to predict the "preference" or "likeliness" of a user toward a particular item or action, based on their past behavior, preferences, and other contextual information.

-Our recommender system employs Collaborative Filtering with [the MovieLens small dataset](https://github.com/lukkiddd-tdg/movielens-small) to suggest movies to users.
+The recommender system employs Collaborative Filtering with [the MovieLens small dataset](https://github.com/lukkiddd-tdg/movielens-small) to suggest movies to users.
 Within the MovieLens ratings dataset, users have provided ratings for various movies.
 Our objective is to forecast ratings for movies that a user hasn't viewed yet.
 By predicting these ratings, we can identify movies with the highest anticipated ratings, subsequently recommending them to the user.

 # Model Development
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/parinyad123/ml-recommender-system-fastapi/blob/main/Develop_Model.ipynb)

-Our recommender system model was developed in **Colab** using the popular *Keras* library.
+The recommender system model was developed in **Colab** using the popular *Keras* library.
 The training data comprises encoded `userId` and `movieId`, with normalized `ratings` as the target, all sourced from the [ratings.csv](https://raw.githubusercontent.com/lukkiddd-tdg/movielens-small/main/ratings.csv) file of the MovieLens small datasets.

 After training the model, it was saved with the .keras extension as *recommender_system_model.keras*.
-For predictions, we input the `userId` of the user and the `movieId` of movies the user has not yet watched.
+For predictions, I input the `userId` of the user and the `movieId` of movies the user has not yet watched.
 The model predicts the `ratings` for each movie, then the system sorts these predicted ratings from highest to lowest, displaying the top 10 movies with the highest ratings as recommendations.

 # Movie Recommendation System API